pre-planting and post-planting operations, PLANTING AND POST PLANTING OPERATIONS IN CROP PRODUCTION

 (1)) Staking: Staking is the act of providing stakes or certain plant or wood to enable the crop plants stand erect and prevent lodging.
 Stems are tied or trained to the stakes.
 Staking allows for good fruiting and keeps fruits from disease attack arising from contact with soil.
 Staking is usually done before flowering.
 Examples of crop plants that require staking are tomato and yam.

-(11) Pruning: Pruning is the removal of lower branches of crop plant using sharp cutlass.
+(11) Pruning: Pruning is the removal of lower branches of crop plant using sharp cutlass. and its among the list of pre-planting operation.
 Pruning encourages better canopy formation, more light penetration and improved air movement.
 Examples of crops that usually require pruning are cocoa, oil palm, rubber, orange, mango, etc.

 - limited liability companies